MattB859/Ms1-Malaysian-Restaurant/README.md

 -   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+-   Psychological properties of colours text in the README.md was found - [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

-## Credits
+-  w3schools was used as a general source of knowledge.

+- Bootstrap for creating a responsive website.

 ### Media

--   Hero Image was created by the developer using affinity designer to crop and edit photo on to background.
+-   Hero Image was created by the developer using affinity designer to crop and edit photo on to background - [Affinity Designer](https://affinity.serif.com/en-gb/designer/)

-- All other Images on the site were taken from [Pexels](https://www.pexels.com/)
+- All Images on the site were sourced from - [Pexels](https://www.pexels.com/)

+-  photographer - Nicholas Swatz
-    - 1.
+-  photographer - Pixabay

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.

 -   Tutor support at Code Institute for their support.